Neisseria meningitidis

 This section has been translated automatically.

-The course of meningococcal infection is acute.
+The course of a meningococcal infection is acute.
 The incubation period is 2-5 days.
-After that, a severe clinical picture suddenly sets in with high fever, chills, headache and stiff neck.
-Bacteremia may lead to infection of the endothelia with microthrombosis.
-The release of toxic cell wall components (endotoxins; e.g., lipopolysaccharides) can lead to life-threatening disease states and septic shock.
-A clinical feature is the Waterhouse-Friderichsen syndrome with endoxin shock, consumption coagulopathy (purpura fulminans) and haemorrhagic necrosis of the adrenal cortex.
+This is followed by the sudden onset of a severe clinical picture with high fever, chills, headache and stiff neck.
+The bacteremia can lead to an infection of the endothelia with microthrombosis.
+The release of toxic cell wall components (endotoxins; e.g. lipopolysaccharides) can lead to life-threatening conditions and septic shock.
+A special clinical feature is the Waterhouse-Friderichsen syndrome with endoxin shock, consumption coagulopathy (purpura fulminans) and hemorrhagic necrosis of the adrenal cortex.

 Diagnostics